-Services :: Elder Law
+Services :: Elder Care Law

-Some of the issues that may need to be addressed in Elder Law are – Medicaid/SSI Planning, Special Needs Planning, Guardianship, Estate Planning, Social Security Disability, Government Benefits Appeals and life planning documents (Power of Attorney, Medical Power of Attorney, HIPAA and Physicians Directive).
+Some of the issues that may need to be addressed in Elder Care Law are – Medicaid/SSI Planning, Special Needs Planning, Guardianship, Estate Planning, Social Security Disability, Government Benefits Appeals and life planning documents (Power of Attorney, Medical Power of Attorney, HIPAA and Physicians Directive).

-Proper Planning before an Elderly Person needs planning is always the best policy but, unfortunately, in many cases families only approach the above issues in an emergency or when a last resort is reached in taking care of a loved one.
+Proper Planning before an Elderly Person needs assistance is always the best policy but, unfortunately, in many cases families only approach the above issues in an emergency or when a last resort is reached in taking care of a loved one.

 In many cases, the government will only pay nursing home bills if the patient’s assets are below $2000 with a few exceptions such as the homestead and a vehicle.
 Medicare will only cover a patient for a maximum of one hundred (100) days if they even cover the patient at all.
 Proper planning can help elder individuals plan for the time when they will need to qualify for nursing home payments.